Tohono Oʼodham: History

-The historical lands of the Tohono Oʼodham stretched over much of what are now the jurisdictions of southern Arizona and Northern Mexico, across most of the Sonoran Desert.
+The historical lands of the Tohono O'odham stretched over much of what are now the jurisdictions of southern Arizona and Northern Mexico, across most of the Sonoran Desert.
 In the south, their land abutted against that of the Seris and Opata peoples.
 To the east, they ranged to at least the San Miguel River valley.
 The people may have migrated further east in seasonal travel.
 The Gila River represents the northern limits.
 To the west, their lands extended to the Colorado River and the Gulf of California.
 The frontiers of their territory would have been shared to an extent with neighboring tribes.

 These lands are characterized by wide plains bordered by tall mountains.
 Water is scarce but is believed to have been more plentiful before European colonization.
 Their practices of cattle grazing and well drilling decreased stream flows.
 Localized natural springs provided water in some areas.
 In some areas, the people also relied on tinajas, or potholes, that were filled with rainwater in the mountains.
 Rains are intensely seasonal in the Sonoran Desert, with much rainfall occurring in late summer monsoons.
 Monsoon storms are generally fierce and produce flooding.
 The remainder of rainfall generally falls in winter and is more gentle.
 Snows are extremely rare, and winters have a few days below freezing.
 The growing season is very long, up to 264 days in places.
 Summer temperatures are extreme, reaching up to 120 F for weeks at a time.

-The Tohono Oʼodham migrated between summer and winter homes, usually moving to follow the water.
+The Tohono O'odham migrated between summer and winter homes, usually moving to follow the water.
 They built their summer homes along alluvial plains, where they channeled summer rains onto fields they were cultivating.
 Some dikes and catchment basins were built, as was typical of Pima practices to the north.
 But most streams were not reliable enough for the people to build permanent canal systems.
 Winter villages were built in the mountains, to take advantage of more reliable water, and to enable the men to engage in hunting games.

-Historically, the Oʼodham were enemies of the nomadic Apache from the late 17th until the beginning of the 20th century.
-The Oʼodham word for the Apache 'enemy' is ob.
-The Oʼodham were settled agricultural people who raised crops.
-According to their history, they knew the Apache would raid when they ran short on food, or hunting was bad.
+Historically, the O'odham were enemies of the nomadic Apache from the late 17th until the beginning of the 20th century.
+The O'odham word for the Apache 'enemy' is ob.
+The O'odham were settled agricultural people who raised crops.
+According to their history, they knew the Apache would raid when they ran short on food or hunting was bad.